 Argyle cannot guarantee the continued availability of Argyle Platform features, and may cease providing them, including, without limitation, if the provider of a Data Location ceases to make the Data Location available for interoperation with the corresponding Argyle Platform features in a manner acceptable to Argyle.

 3.1.
 Restrictions on Use of the Services.
-Customer will not (and will not authorize, permit, or encourage any third party to): (i) allow anyone other than Customer’s authorized personnel (in accordance with the terms of this Agreement) to access and use the Services; (ii) share its login credentials to the Argyle Platform or API Key with any third party; (iii) reverse engineer, decompile, disassemble, or otherwise attempt to discern the source code or interface protocols of the Services; (iv) modify, adapt, or translate the Services; (v) make any copies of the Services; (vi) resell, distribute, or sublicense the Services, or use the Services for the benefit of anyone other than Customer or the End Users as specifically set forth herein, unless consented to in writing by us; (vii) save, store, or archive any portion of the Services (including, without limitation, any data contained therein) outside the Argyle Platform other than those outputs generated through the intended functionality of the Argyle Platform as set forth in the Documentation, without the prior, written permission of Argyle in each instance; (viii) remove or modify any proprietary markings or restrictive legends placed on the Services; (ix) use the Services in violation of any Applicable Law, in order to build a competitive product or service, or for any purpose not specifically permitted in this Agreement; (x) introduce, post, or upload to the Services any Prohibited Content; or (xi) circumvent any processes, procedures, or technologies that we have put in place to safeguard the Services.
-Upon Argyle’s request, Customer will use commercially reasonable efforts to assist Argyle in preventing and enforcing these restrictions.
+Client will not (and will not authorize, permit, or encourage any third party to): (i) allow anyone other than Client’s authorized personnel (in accordance with the terms of this Agreement) to access and use the Services; (ii) share its login credentials to the Argyle Platform or API Key with any third party, including subprocessors, without the prior written consent of Argyle in each instance; (iii) reverse engineer, decompile, disassemble, or otherwise attempt to discern the source code or interface protocols of the Services; (iv) modify, adapt, or translate the Services; (v) make any copies of the Services; (vi) resell, distribute, or sublicense the Services, or use the Services for the benefit of anyone other than Client or the End Users as specifically set forth herein, unless consented to in writing by us; (vii) save, store, or archive any portion of the Services (including, without limitation, any data contained therein) outside the Argyle Platform other than those outputs generated through the intended functionality of the Argyle Platform as set forth in the Documentation, without the prior, written permission of Argyle in each instance; (viii) remove or modify any proprietary markings or restrictive legends placed on the Services; (ix) use the Services in violation of any Applicable Law, in order to build a competitive product or service, or for any purpose not specifically permitted in this Agreement; (x) introduce, post, or upload to the Services any Prohibited Content; or (xi) circumvent any processes, procedures, or technologies that we have put in place to safeguard the Services.
+Upon Argyle’s request, Client will use commercially reasonable efforts to assist Argyle in preventing and enforcing these restrictions.

 3.2.
 Compliance.
-Argyle has the right to monitor Customer’s compliance with this Agreement.
-If any such monitoring reveals that Customer is not using the Services in compliance with this Agreement, then Customer will promptly remedy any such non-compliance, including, if applicable, through the payment of additional Fees.
+Argyle has the right to monitor Client’s compliance with this Agreement.
+If any such monitoring reveals that Client is not using the Services in compliance with this Agreement, then Client will promptly remedy any such non-compliance, including, if applicable, through the payment of additional Fees.

 3.3.
 Authorized Users; Accounts.
-Customer is responsible and liable for all actions and inactions by its employees or contractors that Customer permits to access or use the Services, as if such action or inaction were an action or inaction of Customer.
-Customer is responsible for maintaining control over Customer’s account on the Argyle Platform, including the confidentiality of any login credentials, and is responsible for all activities that occur on or through Customer’s account and its authorized users’ accounts, whether authorized by Customer or not.
+Client is responsible and liable for all actions and inactions by its employees or contractors that Client permits to access or use the Services, including third parties that are permitted access to the Argyle Platform and/or API key in accordance with Section 3.1, as if such action or inaction were an action or inaction of Client.
+Client is responsible for maintaining control over Client’s account on the Argyle Platform, including the confidentiality of any login credentials, and is responsible for all activities that occur on or through Client’s account and its authorized users’ accounts, whether authorized by Client or not.

-3.6.
-Customer Application and Equipment.
-Customer is responsible for maintaining the Customer Application and obtaining and maintaining any equipment or ancillary services needed to connect to, access, or otherwise use the Services, including modems, hardware, servers, software, operating systems, networking equipment, and web servers.
-Customer is responsible for maintaining the security of such equipment.
-Argyle is not responsible for any issues or delays in Services caused by the failure of the Customer Application or any such equipment.
+3.5.
+Client Application and Equipment.
+Client is responsible for maintaining the Client Application and obtaining and maintaining any equipment or ancillary services needed to connect to, access, or otherwise use the Services, including modems, hardware, servers, software, operating systems, networking equipment, and web servers.
+Client is responsible for maintaining the security of such equipment.
+Argyle is not responsible for any issues or delays in Services caused by the failure of the Client Application or any such equipment.

 5.1.
 License.
-Subject the terms and conditions of this Agreement including Section 5.2 below, Customer hereby grants to Argyle a worldwide, non-exclusive, royalty-free, fully-paid license (with the right to sublicense to Argyle’s third-party hosting provider and other service providers) during the Order Term to host, transfer, display, perform, reproduce, modify, create derivative works of, and distribute Customer Data solely for the purpose of providing the Services.
+Subject the terms and conditions of this Agreement including Section 5.2 below, Client hereby grants to Argyle a worldwide, non-exclusive, royalty-free, fully-paid license (with the right to sublicense to Argyle’s third-party hosting provider and other service providers) during the Order Term to host, transfer, display, perform, reproduce, modify, create derivative works of, and distribute Client Data solely for the purpose of providing the Services.

 5.2.
 Usage Data.
-Customer acknowledges and agrees that Argyle may aggregate Customer Data and data relating to Customer’s usage of the Services, together with data relating to other Argyle Customers and users of the Services, in an anonymous manner that removes all personal information and information about the source of such data (the “Usage Data”) and that Argyle may reproduce, execute, use, store, archive, modify, enhance, perform, display, distribute, sell, rent, vend, license, or otherwise exploit Usage Data for any lawful purpose both during and after the Order Term.
-For the avoidance of doubt, Usage Data will not identify Customer.
+Client acknowledges and agrees that Argyle may aggregate Client Data and data relating to Client’s usage of the Services, , together with data relating to other Argyle clients and users of the Services, in an anonymous manner that removes all personal information and information about the source of such data (the “Usage Data”) and that Argyle may reproduce, execute, use, store, archive, modify, enhance, perform, display, distribute, sell, rent, vend, license, or otherwise exploit Usage Data for any lawful purpose both during and after the Order Term.
+For the avoidance of doubt, Usage Data will not identify Client.

 5.3.
-End User Data. (a) Customer will make Argyle Link available to End Users at all times through the Customer Application.
+End User Data. (a) Client will make Argyle Link available to End Users at all times through the Client Application.
 Through Argyle Link, End Users will be able to identify the parties that it authorizes Argyle to provide its End User Data to through the Services (each such party is referred to herein as a “Connection”).
-Customer will only receive End User Data relating to a specific End User if that End User has added Customer as a Connection through Argyle Link.
-If an End User removes Customer as a Connection, Argyle will terminate Customer’s access to such End User Data.
-If an End User deletes its account with Customer or the Customer Application, Customer will promptly notify Argyle via the API and Argyle will terminate Customer’s access to such End User Data.
+Client will only receive End User Data relating to a specific End User if that End User has added Client as a Connection through Argyle Link.
+If an End User removes Client as a Connection, Argyle will terminate Client’s access to such End User Data and Client shall immediately terminate access to and use of the Argyle Platform and/or API Keys by any third party authorized pursuant to Section 3.1(ii).
+If an End User deletes its account with Client or the Client Application, Client will promptly notify Argyle via the API and Argyle will terminate Client’s access to such End User Data.